impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 (stopping here for the day; 45692 words)

-[According to the Linux Documentation Project](https://web.archive.org/web/20220824230428/https://tldp.org/LDP/abs/html/here-docs.html), a heredoc's job is to redirect its text to an interactive program (such as `cat`).
+[According to the Linux Documentation Project](https://web.archive.org/web/20220824230428/https://tldp.org/LDP/abs/html/here-docs.html){:target="_blank" rel="noopener"}, a heredoc's job is to redirect its text to an interactive program (such as `cat`).
 The link contains multiple examples of how this is done, such as:

 ```
 COMMAND <<InputComesFromHERE